 Note: Please note that custom interface types of EDI, Open Interface Tables, and Open Interface Views are not supported in this release.

 Oracle Integration Repository currently does not support the creation of custom Product Family and custom Business Entity.

 After the upload, these custom integration interfaces are displayed together with Oracle seeded ones through the Integration Repository user interface based on the interface type they belong to.
 To easily distinguish them from Oracle integration interfaces, Interface Source "Custom" is used to categorize those custom integration interfaces in contrast to Interface Source "Oracle" for Oracle interfaces.
 Custom integration interfaces of service enabled interface types can be exposed as Web services.
 The administrator performs the same administrative tasks for custom integration interfaces as he or she does for native integration interfaces.
 These tasks include creating security grants, as well as generating and managing services throughout the deployment life cycle.

 The entire process flow described here can be illustrated in the following diagram:

-An integration repository administrator validates the annotated custom interface definitions against the annotation standards.
+Users who have the Integration Repository Administrator role validate the annotated custom interface definitions against the annotation standards.
 This validation is performed by executing the Integration Repository Parser (IREP Parser), a design time tool, to read the annotated files and then generate an Integration Repository loader file (iLDT ) if no error occurred.
+For more information, see:

-The integration repository administrator then creates necessary security grants for the custom integration interfaces if needed.
+(Optional) Users who have the Integration Repository Administrator role then create necessary security grants for the custom integration interfaces if needed.

-The administrator deploys the Web services from Oracle Integration Repository to the application server.
+(Optional) Users who have the Integration Repository Administrator role deploy the services from Oracle Integration Repository to the application server.